BetterThanTomorrow/calva/etc/Calva-v2.md

 However, do not expect lightning speed.
 Calva is maintained mostly by me alone, with Matt being there for the wizardry things that are sometimes needed.
 I have a demanding day job and can only devote so much time to Calva.

 It is a blessing that some other people have done lots of the hard work to make the building blocks of Calva, I don't want to forget anyone by starting to mention projects, but I must mention [The Orchard](https://github.com/clojure-emacs/orchard), which is where Calva finds most of the Cider it is distilled from.
 Thanks, @bbatsov, you rock!
+I'd like to also express my gratitude to @thheller who not only provides shadow-cljs, which is an important part of the Calva development toolchain, but also for his patience with my stupid questions.